 You might already know your ideal customer simply from interacting with them and being active in your field for a number of years.

-You may engage with your ideal customer on social media, either through your own social following and/or by reading what they are saying on the social pages run by your competitors.
+You may engage with your ideal customer on social media, either through your own social following or by reading what they are saying on the social pages run by your competitors.

 You may interact with them or read what they are saying in niche forums.
-For example, if you make handmade dog collars, you may interact with people who would be your ideal customers on a popular dog lovers' forum.
+For example, if you make handmade dog collars, you may interact with people who would be your ideal customers on popular dog lovers' social media groups.

 Whatever you do, avoid simply copying someone else's words.